Martha Root: Martha Root and Queen Marie of Romania

 Martha met Queen Marie on seven further occasions.
-The second, in 1927 in Pelisor Castle in Sinaia, was followed by a visit in January 1928 at the royal palace in Belgrade.
-A fourth visit took place in October 1929, at the Queen's summer palace "Tehna Yuva," at Balcic, on the Black Sea.
+The second, in 1927, at Pelisor Castle in Sinaia, was followed by a visit in January 1928 at the royal palace in Belgrade.
+A fourth visit took place in October 1929, at the Queen's summer palace, "Tehna Yuva," at Balcic, on the Black Sea.
 In August 1932 and February 1933, Martha Root was received at the home of Princess Ileana (then Arch-Duchess Anton of Austria) at Mödling, near Vienna.
-Marie wrote of her 1933 meeting with Martha in her diary for 31 January 1933, “Eager little Martha Root of the Bahá’í came to lunch.
+Marie wrote of her 1933 meeting with Martha in her diary for 31 January 1933, "Eager little Martha Root of the Bahá’í came to lunch.
 Wonderful how that thin inconspicuous little middle-aged woman manages to spread the teaching, to publish books and get into touch with so many … to make her quiet way and in many ways to succeed.
 It is admirable.
-She is a touching person and today we had her to ourselves …”.
+She is a touching person and today we had her to ourselves".
 Martha’s final two meetings with Queen Marie took place in February 1934 and February 1936 at Controceni Palace.

-Martha described her meetings with Queen Marie in Bahá’í World Volume VI, including a statement of Marie’s which was used as the frontispiece to Bahá’í World, Volume IV, stating, “The Bahá’í Teaching brings peace and understanding.
+Martha described her meetings with Queen Marie in Bahá’í World Volume VI, including a statement of Marie’s which was used as the frontispiece to Bahá’í World, Volume IV, stating, "The Bahá’í Teaching brings peace and understanding.
 It is like a wide embrace gathering together all those who have long searched for words of hope.
 It accepts all great prophets gone before, it destroys no other creeds and leaves all doors open.
 Saddened by the continual strife amongst believers of many confessions and wearied of their intolerance towards each other, I discovered in the Bahá’í Teaching the real spirit of Christ so often denied and misunderstood.
-Unity instead of strife, Hope instead of condemnation, Love instead of hate, and a great reassurance for all men.”
+Unity instead of strife, Hope instead of condemnation, Love instead of hate, and a great reassurance for all men."

 Visit to the Holy Land

-In 1925 Martha Root travelled to the Baháʼí holy land, and met Bahíyyih Khánum and Shoghi Effendi.
-She then travelled to the United Kingdom, Germany, Greece, Yugoslavia and Czechoslovakia, once again teaching the Baháʼí Faith.
-She then travelled to Iran, even though Shoghi Effendi recommended not doing so.
+In 1925, Martha Root travelled to the Baháʼí holy land, and met Bahíyyih Khánum and Shoghi Effendi.
+She then traveled to the United Kingdom, Germany, Greece, Yugoslavia and Czechoslovakia, once again teaching the Baháʼí Faith.
+She then traveled to Iran, even though Shoghi Effendi recommended not doing so.
 She hoped to meet with the Sháh, Reza Khan Pahlavi, but did not do so.

 Later years

-In 1930 she wanted to meet with Emperor Hirohito of Japan, but US officials blocked her access.
-Instead she sent the Emperor some Baháʼí books and some other gifts.
-She continued to teach, even while she was in ill-health travelling in 1937 to Hawaii, China and India.
+In 1930, she wanted to meet with Emperor Hirohito of Japan, but US officials blocked her access.
+Instead, she sent the Emperor some Baháʼí books and some other gifts.
+She continued to teach, even while she was in ill-health, travelling in 1937 to Hawaii, China and India.
 She returned to Hawaii in 1938 where she died on September 28, 1939.